Introductory Level Courses

 Essential Skills Series

-Register here for the August to October 2025 series – Coming Soon
+Register here for the April to June 2026 series – COMING SOON

 This virtually facilitated Essential Skills Series will consist of five synchronous sessions held over zoom, and 10 self-paced modules completed through the E-Institute platform.
 The 60-minute synchronous sessions will include a presentation, special guests, and opportunities for Q&A. The course will be delivered in French.

-This session will be facilitated by Sylvie Lefrançois of Sogémap.
+This session will be facilitated by Evan Green, Baastel.

 THIS COURSE IS DESIGNED FOR THOSE WHO ARE NEW TO EVALUATION.